citizenwallet/indexer/README.md

 This will build for the current platform you are on.
 It's possible to cross-compile if you provide flags.

-`go build -o indexer ./cmd/indexer/main.go`
+`go build -o indexer ./cmd/node/main.go`

 Linux cross-compilation

-`CC=x86_64-linux-musl-gcc CXX=x86_64-linux-musl-g++ GOARCH=amd64 GOOS=linux CGO_ENABLED=1 go build -ldflags "-linkmode external -extldflags -static" -o indexer ./cmd/indexer/main.go`
+`GOARCH=amd64 GOOS=linux go build -o indexer ./cmd/node/main.go`

 Make it executable

 `chmod +x indexer`

-### Cross-compiling from macOS to Linux

-Due to the use of go-sqlite3 which uses CGO, compilation is a bit fun.

-`brew install FiloSottile/musl-cross/musl-cross` << this can take a while

-`CC=x86_64-linux-musl-gcc CXX=x86_64-linux-musl-g++ GOARCH=amd64 GOOS=linux CGO_ENABLED=1 go build -ldflags "-linkmode external -extldflags -static" -o indexer ./cmd/indexer/main.go`

 ## Run indexer